How You Can HELP

 Doesn't the City pay for this camp?

 The City pays only part of the cost of operating Camp Second Chance.
 The contract provided by the Human Services Department pays for: utilities (electricity, water, portable toilets, and garbage service), case management (one full-time caseworker), and some basic supplies (like toilet paper, paper plates, and plastic silverware).
-The City will pay for tents, but not for tiny houses, which are built with donated materials and labor.
+LIHI donates some houses as well as Alki UCC and Sound Foundations NW which are built with donated materials and labor with the residents.
+Also Fauntleroy church who leases the land from the city of Seattle for Camp Second Chance.

 How to Help